Constellation Energy Unusual Options Activity

-Whales with a lot of money to spend have taken a noticeably bullish stance on Constellation Energy.
+Investors with a lot of money to spend have taken a bullish stance on Constellation Energy (NASDAQ:CEG).

-Looking at options history for Constellation Energy (NASDAQ:CEG) we detected 12 trades.

 Expected Price Movements